-OpenOffice.org is a registered trade mark used with permission of the OpenOffice.org Community, http://www.openoffice.org
+OpenOffice.org is a registered trade mark used with permission of the OpenOffice.org Community, https://www.openoffice.org

 When you are writing a book, you want the first page of every chapter to print on a right hand page.
 With an e-book, that may be less important but it's still best to do it in case someone wants to print it out.

 Here's how OpenOffice.org Help describes it:

 Here's what it should look like:

 The next thing is to assign a "Text Flow" to whatever style you used or are going to use for Chapter headings.
 When I first tried this, I made the mistake of using "Content 1" - don't do that or you'll screw up your table of contents.
 I used "Heading" (not "Header"!).
 You'll find that in the first icon of "Styles and Formatting" which is "Paragraph Styles".
 Right click on that to modify it.

 As long as you are in there, you may as well set up anything else you want for your chapter headings: bolding, fonts. font sizes, centering.
 It's a good idea to make these visually distinct from anything else so that you can easily see if you have applied this style where you want it.
 The most important part is setting the "Text Flow":

 That's a very confusing section and the "Help" doesn't explain it.
 I would have interpreted that as "Insert a page before this page IF this page is a 'Right' page" but apparently it means "Insert a page before this page IF this page is a 'Left' page".
 No matter: the point is that you want an extra blank page inserted to force this to be a "Right" page.